Nate Slaughter

-Nathan "Nate" Slaughter (born August 21, 1992) is an American football wide receiver who is currently a free agent.
+Nathan Slaughter (born August 21, 1992) is an American former football wide receiver.

-High School career
+Early life

 Slaughter attended Lubbock High School in Lubbock, Texas under Coach Mike Speck.
 As a sophomore, he recorded 14 receptions for 98 yards and two touchdowns and earned honorable mention honors.
 During his junior season, Slaughter recorded 37 catches for 430 yards and three touchdowns and earned honorable mention honors.
 In his senior season, Slaughter was named a first-team all-District and honorable mention all-State selection after recording 81 receptions for 898 yards and eight touchdowns.
 Slaughter was a multi-talented athlete, playing cornerback, free safety, wide receiver, and running back.
 Slaughter also lettered in track & field and basketball.

 College career

 Slaughter attended West Texas A&M University between 2010-2012 and tallied 133 receptions for 1,563 yards and 11 touchdowns during his three years on the team.
 He also tallied 25 kick returns for 565 yards and three punt returns for 34 yards.
 Over his collegiate career, Slaughter amassed multiple honors, such as All-Lone Star Conference Honorable Mention team in 2011, LSC Offensive Player of the Week honoree in 2012, and Academic All-Conference and first-team CoSIDA/Capital One Academic All-America in 2012.